nGhart/wireframing/README.md

 Example:
 A date picker for selecting check-in and check-out dates allows users to input information easily, enhancing usability and efficiency.

+## Types of Wireframes

+The two main types are low-fidelity and high-fidelity wireframes.

+1. Low-Fidelity Wireframes

+Low-fidelity wireframes are simple sketches or rough layouts that focus on structure and functionality rather than visual design.
+They are often created early in the design process to explore ideas and gather feedback.

+#### Key Characteristics:

+Simple shapes and placeholders (no colors or detailed graphics)

+Focus on layout and content hierarchy

+Created quickly for brainstorming or early testing

+#### When to Use:

+In the early design phase, to communicate ideas and test user flows

+When presenting initial concepts to stakeholders or team members

+Example Use Case:
+Sketching the structure of a hotel booking page with boxes for images, text, and buttons before creating the detailed design.

+2. High-Fidelity Wireframes

+High-fidelity wireframes are detailed and closely resemble the final product in design and interactivity.
+They include colors, typography, icons, and real content.

+#### Key Characteristics:

+Detailed visuals with accurate spacing and alignment

+Often interactive (clickable prototypes)

+Includes branding elements and real data

+#### When to Use:

+In the later design phase, before development begins

+To gather final feedback from stakeholders or conduct usability testing

+Example Use Case:
+Designing a complete interactive mockup of the booking system showing the layout, images, and user interactions.

+## Type of Wireframe Used in Project Airbnb

+The wireframe used for Project Airbnb is a High-Fidelity Wireframe.

+It includes detailed UI elements that closely represent the final application which gives users a clear understanding of the final product design.